 Examples of types of landforms can include hills, valleys, river banks, and dunes.

-Examples of water bodies can include streams, ponds, and rivers.
+Examples of water bodies can include streams, ponds, bays, and rivers.

-Quantitative scaling in models is not expected.
+Quantitative scaling in models or contour mapping is not expected.

 2-ESS2-3.
 Use examples obtained from informational sources to explain that water is found in the ocean, rivers and streams, lakes and ponds, and may be solid or liquid.